yungyuc/nsdhw_24au/project/LienShark/Readme.rst

 ===================

 1.input and output
-  input:massive matrix
+  input:(massive) matrix (massive I mean is 1 million row or column , since this is approximately the size of the LLM model )
-  output:The approximate eigenvalues ​​estimated by Gersgorin Theorem, and the low-dimensional matrix reduced by PCA.
+  output:
-2.System process
+    1.The low-dimensional matrix reduced by PCA and SVD with general solution(means not approximate) 2.The approximate eigenvalues ​​estimated by Gersgorin Theorem, and the low-dimensional matrix reduced by PCA 2.System process
   2.1 Read the input matrix and preprocess it.
   2.2 Use Gersgorin Theorem to calculate the approximate range of eigenvalues.